 To that end, in 2015, the College founded the Hoffmitz Milken Center for Typography (HMCT) in memory of Professor Leah Hoffmitz Milken, a well-known typographer, letterform designer and esteemed ArtCenter faculty member.

 HMCT was designed to become home and a catalyst for the enhanced study of typography and letterform design.
 HMCT serves as an educational forum, design laboratory, research center and archive, as well as a meeting place for learning, discussion and the exchange of ideas and skills.
-HMCT holds workshops and special classes, symposia, lectures, exhibitions and residency programs dedicated to all aspects of the typographic field.
+HMCT holds workshops and special classes, symposia, lectures and residency programs dedicated to all aspects of the typographic field.